-- Microwave – While there's no microwave in view here, it's extremely rare to find an American home without one.
-They tend to be larger in the US.
+- Microwave – It's extremely rare to find an American home without one, and while most British homes have one now, it took a lot longer before they were a household staple in the UK.
+They also tend to be larger and more powerful in the US.

 While there are plenty of small American kitchens, they are, on average, quite a bit bigger than standard British kitchens.
 This is mostly down to the fact that (a) American homes are newer, and (b) American homes are bigger overall, on average.

 American kitchens are also less likely to be closed off from the rest of the house (except in older homes).
 Open plan layouts are more popular in the US, and even in homes without an open plan layout, it's common for the kitchen area to be open to the dining area – or to simply lack doors.